When we consider whether a property or precinct in Boroondara should be protected for its heritage value, your feedback is crucial.

 The location of a property or precinct in an area zoned for commercial use or higher density development does not necessarily diminish its need for heritage protection.

-Step 3: Send the feedback to Council
+Step 3: submit your feedback

-- Completing the relevant online form
+- completing the relevant online form

 - sending a letter to the address provided.